-Unless you live in New Hampshire, Virginia, or parts of Alaska, it is illegal to drive without the mandated amount of minimum car insurance.
+Unless you live in New Hampshire, it is illegal to drive without the mandated amount of minimum car insurance.

-Even if you happen to live in one of those places, driving without car insurance is always risky, especially if you have an accident and are found to be at fault.
+Even if you happen to live in a place that doesn’t require it, driving without car insurance is always risky, especially if you have an at-fault accident without insurance.

 If this is the case, you could be sued for bodily injury and property damage and rack up some hefty legal fees as a result.
 On top of it all, you might be designated a high-risk driver and have trouble finding affordable car insurance coverage options in the future.